larriant/knowledge/developmentalpsychology.md

 ### Level 2: Conventional Reasoning

-a) Who we be deprived?
+a) Who will be deprived?
 Do I like them?
 It's nice to think of others.
 It's good to be well regarded.

 b) What's the law?
 What if everyone broke the law?
 It's nice to have order.